COG-UK/docs/majora-api.md

 ### Responses

-Each request to the Majora API will return the following basic structure:
+Each **valid** request to the Majora API will return the following basic structure:

 ```json
 {